AkashKrDutta/mydotfiles/README.md

 ## Install apps and their dotfile configs without sudo

-### The only file changed is ~/.bashrc, apps installation occur in custom directory
+The only file changed is ~/.bashrc, apps installation occur in custom directory.
+Works in debian.
+Useful when changing systems, moving to new enviroment.
+All apps are installed from source.

+Steps for installation -

 1. Change configs present in config.sh according to your needs.
 2. Run install.sh